 The New England states represent the origins of American history set against the changing beauty of the four seasons and the crashing waves of the Atlantic Ocean.

-Let’s begin our cross-country reading road trip with our first destination: New England.
+Let’s begin our cross-country reading road trip with our first destination and explore the fiction of New England.

 the novels of Stephen King: King, a Bangor native, sets many of his novels in two fictional Maine towns: Derry and Castle Rock.
 Foggy mornings, tree-lined roads through dense forests, and small towns with big secrets illuminate the creepy atmosphere of his stories.
 With almost 100 books to choose from, readers can experience King’s Maine in many forms, but It is perhaps one of his most famous tomes.

 Empire Falls by Richard Russo: Pulitzer-Prize winning Russo takes readers to the blue-collar mill town of Empire Falls, introducing a cast of characters who remain in their hometown surrounded by family, friends, and long-time feuds.

 Peyton Place by Grace Metalious: When a neighborhood or town is described as a Peyton Place, it harkens back to this famous 1956 novel and the gossip, deceit, and passion that lies beneath the shiny veneer of a picture-postcard small town.
 A mid-century soap opera in literary form might be the perfect book for hammock reading and “visiting” New Hampshire this summer.